avajs/ava/docs/recipes/react.md

 This recipe is giving guidelines to test React components.

+## Setting up Babel

+The first thing you need is to set up babel to transpile JSX code from the tests.
+To do that, I'll recommend the [babelrc recipe](https://github.com/sindresorhus/ava/blob/master/docs/recipes/babelrc.md) using `babel-preset-react`.

 ## Enzyme

 Let's see first how to implement how to use ava with one of the most popular React testing library: [enzyme](https://github.com/airbnb/enzyme).